 My grandfather passed away many years ago.
 My mom developed the same fondness for making achaar.
 I suppose she started pickling as a way to feel closer to him and keep his memory alive.
 My mom makes many different types of spicy pickles.
 Some common achaar’s are made with lemon, lime, carrot, garlic, green mangoes or any combination of the above.

 To be honest, I wasn’t fond of eating achaar until recently.
 My siblings, cousins and I would roll our eyes and turn up our noses when our parents would spoon it onto their plates.
 The tangy smell alone would make me retreat to the opposite side of the room.

 Fermenting food is great for gut health but fermented flavors are definitely a strong, acquired taste that most kids dislike for the same reason adults might gravitate towards eating them!
 However, as I’ve grown older, pickles of any sort are something that I can’t live without having in my fridge.

-This is my mom’s Mango Achaar recipe which has been adapted to fit our dietary needs.
+This is my mom’s mango achaar recipe adapted slightly to fit our dietary requirements.
 I make it for the adults in our family because it’s too spicy to give to the kids.
 Maybe they will come full circle someday like I did and enjoy it as they grow older.

 It’s a special treat and something we can enjoy while mangoes are in season.
-This recipe is also a no bake, no cook recipe which makes it super easy to throw together.
+This recipe is also a no bake recipe which makes it super easy to throw together.
 The hardest part is waiting a few days for the achaar to ferment.
 Enjoy 🧡

 Mango Achaar (Spicy Mango Pickle)